Weight loss that works: Medications

 Weight loss medications are typically indicated for those with a body mass index (BMI) of 30 or higher, or a BMI of 27 or higher with health conditions such as high blood pressure or type 2 diabetes.
 A person who is 5 feet 8 inches tall and weighs 200 pounds has a BMI of 30.4; online tools can help you calculate your BMI.

-Though there are exceptions, "in general, that's where we start treating people," said Dr. Louis Aronne, director of the Comprehensive Weight Control Center at Weill Cornell Medical Center and NewYork-Presbyterian.
+Though there are exceptions, "in general, that's where we start treating people," said Dr. Louis Aronne, director of the Comprehensive Weight Control Center at Weill Cornell Medicine and NewYork-Presbyterian.
 Drugs are typically prescribed along with diet and physical activity changes.

 Since there is a broad range of medications available, finding one that will work is almost always possible, according to Aronne, who co-authored the Endocrine Society's clinical practice guidelines for the pharmacological management of obesity.